anvithak7/Instagram/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. What are more effective ways of adding a scrollable collection view to the profile page (which causes the bio, etc. to scroll up too?)?
-2. How do we implement the UI for comments?
+2. What are some ways to implement the UI for comments, replies, and reactions?

 ## Video Walkthrough